harleypig/mkplaylist/pre-commit.md

-# Pre-commit Hooks Guide
+# `pre-commit` Hooks Guide

-This guide explains how to run each pre-commit hook manually from the command line for debugging purposes.
+This guide explains how to run each `pre-commit` hook manually from the command line for debugging purposes.
 There are two configurations available:

 1. **Default Configuration** (`.pre-commit-config.yaml`): Checks code without making changes
 2. **With-Fixes Configuration** (`.pre-commit-config-with-fixes.yaml`): Can modify code to fix issues

-## Running Pre-commit
+## Running `pre-commit`

 ### All Hooks